-As an integrated global health enterprise and one of the nation’s leading academic health care systems, with $13 billion in revenues, UPMC has more than 60,000 employees; approximately 5,700 affiliated physicians, including 3,500 employed by the health system and 1,400 who are also full-time faculty of the School of Medicine; more than 20 tertiary care, specialty, and community hospitals; as well as specialized outpatient facilities, cancer centers, rehabilitation facilities, retirement and long-term care facilities, imaging services, doctors’ offices, and a health insurance plan covering nearly 3 million members.
+As an integrated global health enterprise and one of the nation’s leading academic health care systems, with $23 billion in revenues, UPMC integrates 92,000 employees; more than 6,300 affiliated physicians, including more than 5,000 employed by the health system and 1,486 who are also full-time faculty of the School of Medicine; 40 tertiary care, specialty, and community hospitals; as well as specialized outpatient facilities, cancer centers, rehabilitation facilities, retirement and long-term care facilities, imaging services, doctors’ offices, and a health insurance plan covering more than 4 million members.

-As of August 1, 2016, the UPMC Medical Education Program has 1,140 medical residents and 368 clinical fellows in programs approved by the Accreditation Council for Graduate Medical Education plus 28 clinical fellows in other programs.
+As of August 1, 2021, the UPMC Medical Education Program has 1,497 medical residents and 448 clinical fellows in programs approved by the Accreditation Council for Graduate Medical Education, plus five clinical fellows in other programs.

-The core of the health system is located in the Oakland, Shadyside, and Lawrenceville neighborhoods of Pittsburgh, where the following health care facilities are interwoven with University of Pittsburgh facilities: UPMC Presbyterian, UPMC Montefiore, Eye and Ear Institute, Magee-Womens Hospital of UPMC, Western Psychiatric Institute and Clinic of UPMC, Hillman Cancer Center, UPMC Shadyside, and Children’s Hospital of Pittsburgh of UPMC.
+The core of the health system is located in the Oakland, Shadyside, and Lawrenceville neighborhoods of Pittsburgh, where the following health care facilities are interwoven with University of Pittsburgh facilities: UPMC Presbyterian, UPMC Montefiore, Eye and Ear Institute, UPMC Magee-Womens Hospital, UPMC Western Psychiatric Hospital, UPMC Hillman Cancer Center, UPMC Shadyside, and UPMC Children’s Hospital of Pittsburgh.

 UPMC’s clinical programs have earned international recognition, drawing patients from around the world.
-In addition, the medical center is now transporting its expertise to other countries, including Italy (where it manages the Mediterranean Institute for Transplantation and Advanced Specialized Therapies in Palermo) and Ireland, as well as ventures in Canada, China, Colombia, and Kazakhstan.
-With a long and distinguished record of pioneering and perfecting organ transplantation, UPMC dominates the field not only in terms of clinical expertise for the number and types of procedures performed, but also in terms of research, development of new therapies, and training of transplant surgeons and physicians.
+In addition, the medical center is now transporting its expertise to other countries, including Italy (where it manages the Mediterranean Institute for Transplantation and Advanced Specialized Therapies in Palermo) and Ireland, as well as ventures in China and Kazakhstan.

-In recognition of its leadership in using information technology to improve clinical outcomes and efficiency, UPMC was named one of the country’s “Most Wired” health systems for the 18th consecutive year—the only health care organization to be consistently recognized with that distinction during that time frame—according to Hospitals & Health Networks, the journal of the American Hospital Association (AHA).
+In recognition of its leadership in using information technology to improve clinical outcomes and efficiency, UPMC was named one of the country’s “Most Wired” health systems for the 23rd consecutive year—the only health care organization to be consistently recognized with that distinction during that time frame—according to the College of Healthcare Information Management Executives (CHIME).